djotaku/adventofcode/2016/Day_05/README.md

 - Very easy, just required remembering substr function.
 - using defined keyword to check if a variable is undefined.
 ### Go (Golang)
+- How to use the MD5 hashes in Go
 ### Haskell